mcmah309/containeryard/README.md

     - version
 # Files to be pulled in with this module
 required_files:
+# Optional: mark this module as an independent module.
+See "Independent Modules" below.
+# independent: true
 ```
 `yard.yaml` provides the values for `args:` declared in a this block.
 e.g.